 Workshops

-Creativity is a muscle that we can strengthen into a source of joy and comfort.
+Creativity is a muscle that we can strengthen into a source of joy and connection.

 Jot me a note if you’re interested in organizing a group series or offering a writing workshop through your organization.

 Word Wellness is designed to help participants access their inherent creativity through writing and learn to add creative expression to their human-ing toolbox.
-Each session explores a theme around self-awareness and resilience — conditioning your creativity muscles, releasing emotions, finding hope, facing your inner critic, etc. Writing exercises and group discussion help you deepen your relationship with yourself.
-No writing experience is necessary, but you likely will improve your relationship with this creative tool.
+Each session explores a theme around self-awareness, creative expression and resilience — e.g., conditioning your creativity muscles, releasing emotions, finding hope, facing your inner critic, etc. Writing exercises and group discussion help you deepen your relationship with yourself and connect to others.
+No writing experience is necessary, and it is not a traditional workshop focused on technical instruction or feedback.
+However, you likely will improve your relationship with this powerful tool.
 Word Wellness is easily adapted to meet the needs of any organization or group.
-It works best with a maximum registration of 20 writers.
+It works best with a maximum registration of 15 writers.

 Express Yourself is a 6-, 8-, 10- or 12-week course designed to help you use writing to (re)discover your inherent creativity and your desire to write.
 Writing can be a powerful tool for growth and self-discovery, and this intense workshop will help you dig deep.
 In-workshop exercises and discussion introduce questions related to creative expression and self awareness.
 Home writing exercises encourage writers to find ways to mine their experiences and imagination and tell their stories with vulnerability.
 Sharing and listening to each other’s work helps to validate and build resilience in the creative process.
 Express Yourself is designed for a maximum group of 10 writers.
 Upcoming dates TBA.